xwmx/nb/docs/index.markdown

            [open | closed]

 Description:
-  List tasks in a todo.
+  List tasks in todos, notebooks, folders, and other items.

 Read More:
   https://github.com/xwmx/nb#-todos